 100gramsyeast water (~1/2 cup minus 1Tbsp)

-18-20gramssalt (~5tsp Kosher salt)Less salt as low as 12 grams or to your preference.
-Other salts can be used such as gray salt or flur de sel.
+18-20gramssalt (~5 tsp.
+Kosher salt)Less salt as low as 12 grams or to your preference.
+Other salts can be used such as gray salt or fleur de sel.
 Table salt can be used and is 3 tsp per 18grams.

-Make final dough 24 hours before baking: In a 6 quart container or bowl, stir together the flours.
+Step 2) START DOUGH 24 hours before planning to bake bread.
+In a 6-quart container or bowl, stir together the flours.
 Combine the tap water (or filtered water), and yeast water in a bowl or 4-cup measure.
 Heat to 90-95F (in my microwave this takes 60-75 seconds).

 Stir together the flours and warmed yeast water mixture until all the dry and wet are just combined.
 No need to knead!
-Let stand 20-30 minutes.
-This is the autolyse stage which hydrates the flour and starts to activate the enzymes and the gluten forming proteins, improving the dough's ability to stretch and hold it's shape.
+Let stand 20-30 minutes or up to 1 hour.
+This is the autolyse stage which hydrates the flour and starts to activate the enzymes and the gluten forming proteins, improving the dough's ability to stretch and hold shape.

 Now pour the preferment and the salt over the dough.
 Begin the mixing by lifting and folding the dough over and scooping up from the bottom of the container.
 Then pinch across the dough making chunks, then refold over itself until all the ingredients are combined.
 This usually takes me 2-3 minutes.

-Let the dough rest 15- 30 seconds, then do a couple more folds and let it relax into the bowl.
-Cover the container (plastic shower cap works well) and let stand at room temperature.
+Let the dough rest 30 seconds, then do a couple more folds and let it relax into the bowl.
+Cover the container (plastic shower cap works well) and let stand at room temperature for 30 minutes.
+Ideal temperature is between 70-80F.
+If less than 70F, expect the dough to take a lot longer to proof.

-FOLDING: Now you'll start the series of three folds every 30 minutes (the time doesn't have to be exact, even an hour is ok).
+Step 3) FOLDING: Now you'll start the series of three folds every 30 minutes (the time doesn't have to be exact, even an hour is ok).
 Here's how to fold: lift an edge of the dough as far as it will go pulling gently, then fold it over itself.
-Do this 3 more times around the bowl.
+Do this 4-6 more times around the bowl to make a smooth-ish ball.

-You'll notice the dough tightens with each stretch so the last time it barely stretches up.
+The dough tightens with each stretch so the last time it barely stretches up.
 Cover and let rest again about 30 minutes.
-Repeat this for total of 3 times which will take about 2 hours.
+Repeat the stretching 3-4 times at interval of about 30 minutes, which will take about 2 hours.
 Don't stress if you let it go longer, just not more than 3 hours.

-This is example of a very active dough, probably over-proofed.
+Photo below is very active dough; it could be over-proofed.
 Over-proofing weakens the gluten which tends to reduce the final rise (called oven spring) during baking.
 It may be a denser bread, contrary to expectation of making a lighter bread from such big bubbles.
 This dough still made delicious loaves!

 Gently scrap the dough out of the container onto a floured work surface.